somefunAgba/NLSIG-COVID19Lab/osspaper/paper.md

 Notably, instead of engaging in false prophecy or predictions of the cumulative growth of an ongoing growth phenomena, whose source is both uncertain and complex to be encoded in current mathematical models [@christopoulosEfficientIdentificationInflection2016;@matthewWhyModelingSpread2020] on the contrary, for the logistic curve we instead make projections by means of:

 - two metrics for robust projective measurements of the modelled time-evolution of a growth-process in an area or locale of interest.

-- adapt the DKW inequality for the KS test for constructing a confidence interval of uncertainty on the model given by the nlogistic-sigmoid curve.
+- adapt the Dvoretzky–Kiefer–Wolfowitz (DKW) inequality for the Kolmogorov–Smirnov (KS) test for constructing a confidence interval of uncertainty on the model given by the nlogistic-sigmoid curve with a with a 99% (1-0.01) probability.

 The UI (both scripts and graphical) for the `NLSIG-COVID19Lab` package was designed to provide a user-friendly interface for modelling the time-series